umdbrett/INST-377/git/README.md

 	# Check whether it was successful
 	git status
 	```
 7. If the result of `git status` shows something like `Your branch is up-to-date`, then that means it was successful.
-If you cannot get into the folder, or you see any error message, it was not successful somehow.
+If you cannot get into the folder, or you see any error message, it was not successful.

 ### Making Changes in Your Repo
 Mostly, you will work on your computer.
 In the cloned folder, you can create files that you will work on.
 Let's create a sample file for practice.